SelimChraibi/AsynchronousIterativeAlgorithms.jl/README.md

 [![Build Status](https://github.com/Selim78/AsynchronousIterativeAlgorithms.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Selim78/AsynchronousIterativeAlgorithms.jl/actions/workflows/CI.yml?query=branch%3Amain)

-🎷`AsynchronousIterativeAlgorithms.jl` handles the distributed asynchronous communication, allowing you to focus on designing your algorithm.
+🧮`AsynchronousIterativeAlgorithms.jl` handles the distributed asynchronous communication, allowing you to focus on designing your algorithm.

 💽 It also offers a convenient way to manage the distribution of your problem's data across multiple processes or remote machines.